 Sidney Kimmel Comprehensive Cancer Center, School of Medicine

-Department of Biochemistry and Molecular Biology, Bloomberg School of Public Health
+Department of Molecular Microbiology and Immunology, Bloomberg School of Public Health

 An expert in immunobiology, Pearce investigates the role of cellular metabolism in immune cell function and fate during infection and cancer in order to identify ways to inhibit or promote metabolic pathways to manipulate immune responses.
 Pearce’s long-term goal for this work is modulating metabolic processes for therapy.